DigiLEAN/DigiLean.Connect/docs/docs/authentication.md

 <p>
     <em>Scopes</em> are used for limiting access to endpoints and operations.
 </p>
-<p>The lifetime of the access token is 1 hour
+<p>The lifetime of the access token is default 24 hours
 </p>

 ## Retrieve access token